The Statistics Department seeks applicants for a non-tenure track Stein Fellow position, for two years with possible extension to three years.

 The Stein Fellowship is designed to be a career-building step for new scholars.
 Our intention is to develop the next generation of leaders in statistics and related disciplines by offering a unique opportunity for the best young scholars to develop their expertise in both teaching and research.
 Opportunities will be offered for the fellow to participate in some of the department's ongoing research projects in statistical theory and methods as well as their applications to diverse subject areas.
 The Stein Fellow will have a light teaching load: two one-quarter courses will be taught each academic year.

-Evaluation of applicants will begin November 16, 2018.
-Applications must be received by December 11, 2018, to be guaranteed consideration.
+Evaluation of applicants will begin November 16, 2020.
+Applications must be received by December 11, 2020, to be guaranteed consideration.

 Stanford is an equal employment opportunity and affirmative action employer.
 All qualified applicants will receive consideration for employment without regard to race, color, religion, sex, sexual orientation, gender identity, national origin, disability, protected veteran status, or any other characteristic protected by law.
-Stanford also welcomes applications from others who would bring additional dimensions to the University’s research, teaching and clinical missions.
+Stanford welcomes applications from all who would bring additional dimensions to the University’s research, teaching and clinical missions.